herche-jane/IntelliScraper/README.md

 ## Conclusion 🎉
 In summary, IntelliScraper is not just a powerful web scraping tool; its intelligent design and user-friendliness make it an ideal choice for handling web data extraction tasks.
 Whether for business analysis, content monitoring, or development testing, IntelliScraper delivers outstanding performance and convenience.

+## Restructuring Plans 🔄(2024-06-01)(pending)
+IntelliScraper is set to undergo a significant restructuring to enhance its functionality and adaptability.
+Here are the key aspects of our upcoming improvements:

+### Parent Element Definition
+By defining a parent element, IntelliScraper will be able to automatically extract all similar elements under the same path, significantly increasing the efficiency of data collection.

+### Built-In Element Parser
+We are introducing an advanced parser that will handle element path extraction and text retrieval.
+This parser will be extensible, allowing users to inherit and customize it according to their specific needs.

+### Multiple Targets and Concurrent Scraping
+The new version will support defining multiple scraping targets, enabling concurrent data extraction.
+This feature is designed to optimize performance and handle larger volumes of data efficiently.

+These enhancements aim to make IntelliScraper not just more powerful, but also more intuitive and responsive to complex web scraping needs.
+With these changes, users will experience a more dynamic tool capable of adapting to a variety of web environments and tasks.
+Stay tuned for updates as we roll out these exciting new features!

 ## Contact me
 If you need help or wish to discuss some issues or are interested in me, please contact herchejane12@gmail.com.
 I will respond promptly and look forward to your email.